pineapple shrimp boat.

 • ¼ Cup Chopped Cashews or Macadamia Nuts

-• 24 Oz.
-Uncooked cauliflower rice (about 4 - 6 cups) from one head of cauliflower
+• 2-3 Cups Uncooked cauliflower rice from one half of a head of cauliflower

 Instructions

 • Heat a large nonstick skillet over medium-high heat.
-Add 1 Tbsp. oil to pan; swirl to coat.
+Add 1 Tsp. oil to pan; swirl to coat.
 Add shrimp and bacon to pan.
 Cook until shrimp is cooked through and bacon is lightly browned, about 3 minutes.
 Remove shrimp mixture from pan.
+Don't overcook the shrimp.

-• Heat remaining 1 Tbsp. oil in pan.
+• Heat remaining 1 Tsp. oil in pan.
 Add bell pepper, ginger, crushed red pepper, and garlic.
 Cook, stirring, until bell pepper is crisp-tender, about 2 minutes.
 Add cauliflower rice and scallions.
 Cook, stirring frequently, until cauliflower rice is crisp-tender, about 3 minutes.
 Stir in shrimp mixture, soy sauce, and pineapple.
+Start with one tablespoon of soy sauce.
+If the mixture looks dry, add up to another tablespoon.
+Be sure to taste before adding more.
 Cook until warmed through, about 1 minute.
 Stir in the nuts.
 Divide mixture evenly among pineapple halves.
 (There may be extra depending on the size of your pineapples, so just save for lunch the next day or serve extra in a bowl on the side.)
 Enjoy!

 Keyword dinner, fruit, healthier choice, seafood, shrimp, vegetables